freepik-company/notifik/README.md

     value: testing
 ```

-> Remember: with a big power comes big responsibility
+> Remember: with a big power comes a big responsibility
 > ```gotemplate
 > {{- $source := . -}}
 > ```

 ### How to debug

-Template issues are thrown on controller logs.
+Templating issues are thrown on controller logs.
 This is done this way as a watcher is intended to watch a group of
 resources, so if we create a status condition into the `Notification`, we could end creating potentially hundreds
 of conditions: one per object that is being watched